tf-anguskong/FlemingSystems-Website/content/aboutme.md

 ---

 * DevOps with tools like Ansible
+* Windows Services
+    * To include but not limited to Active Directory, DNS, DHCP, Certificate Authority services.
-* Windows Services, to include back to Windows Server 2008 R2
+    * Experience with Windows Server 2008 R2 and later
 * Virtualization with Microsoft Hyper-V + Containerization via Docker
 * Microsoft SCCM, now known as Endpoint Manager.
 To include integration with Microsoft Intune.
 * Windows Automation with Powershell